 We’ve had house sits where we’ve given daily medications to dogs and cats, applied creams to rashes, cleaned up vomit and hairballs, and dealt with incontinence and diarrhea.

 In Chicago we cared for the sweetest ‘grumpy old man’ cat who had heart problems and sadly had a ‘heart incident’ just a couple of days into our sit.
-We were in constant contact with owner and kept a close watch on him and gave him extra love and affection.
+We were in constant contact with the owner, kept a close watch on him, and gave him extra love and affection.